 One of the best examples of the kids' Science Show genre from the 1990s.
-The show, produced by a joint venture between PBS affiliate KCTS Seattle and Buena Vista Television, lasted from 1993 to 1998, 5 seasons and 100 episodes.
+The show, produced by a joint venture between PBS affiliate KCTS Seattle and Buena Vista Television, lasted for 5 seasons and 100 episodes from 1993 to 1998.
 Each episode is centered on an area of scientific study, varying in level of focus from a single concept to an entire discipline.
 The show's eponymous host, dressed like a cross between a Mad Scientist and a birthday party magician, would teach the subject with a genuine level of excitement and interest most men reserve for the Super Bowl.

 The show was hosted by Bill Nye, a science guy, comedian and former Boeing engineer who got his start in television on the Seattle local comedy show Almost Live! (where he got the "Science Guy" epithet after correcting the host's pronunciation of Gigawatt) before starting his PBS show in 1993.
-(He also made several appearances on Disney shows prior to this, specifically the new version of The Mickey Mouse Club.
-Fitting, as this was produced by Disney.)
 Although not technically a "scientist" in the sense of being a PhD with a particular specialty, Bill Nye holds patents for things ranging from jet engine components to ballet shoes, explains scientific concepts both accurately and clearly,note and each show featured a professor in whatever topic was being discussed that week in the "Way Cool Scientist" segment, which allowed those researchers to explain their topic from the laboratory or the field.
 With 90's kids now in college and graduate school, it's relatively common to find science majors, Masters students, and PhD students who point to Bill Nye as an inspiration for their interest in becoming scientists themselves.

 The show has a few internal Catch Phrases and idioms, most notably the introduction of new experimental equipment via the following formula: "[Somewhat-Generic-Description-of-Device] Of Science!" *fanfare*